MakeTarget Version 2

 -

-Which mesh should be most likely used?
+Which mesh of a standard hm08 mesh should be most likely used?

 You should decide between male or female mesh or the standard mesh used in MakeHuman, when started.

-Load the mesh
+Load the standard hm08 basemesh

 Create a new target